SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-15-covid-disgrace.md

 	> We need the public to understand that dying is not your only risk of serious
     > life-changing effects from having an acute COVID infection.
 And we need the
     > __government to support a lot more in the way of infection prevention__.
-  o An (uncited) article in _Nature Reviews Microbiology_ estimates that there are about
-    65 million people world-wide with Long COVID.
+  - An (uncited) article in _Nature Reviews Microbiology_ estimates that there are about 65 million people world-wide with Long COVID.
 If we estimate the US at 4.25% of world population, that works out to 65 million * 0.0425 = 2,762,500 Long COVID cases in the US.